Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

+\begin{cor} Under suitable assumptions, an identified aggregated treatment effect that weighs each student equally either puts weight solely on aTEs driven by lottery variation or aggregates over a set of students of measure zero. \end{cor}

-\Cref{cor:agg} is a concerning observation for interpreting estimates of aggregate treatment effects, as many of these estimands---especially if they are maximal within certain classes of identified aggregate treatment effects---necessarily put zero weight on the aTEs driven by the RD variation.
-Translated to estimation, \cref{cor:agg} implies that estimators for aggregate treatment effects put \emph{vanishing} weight on the aTEs driven by RD variation.
-While in finite samples these weights can still be positive and nontrivial, these implicit weights do depend on the sample size (and on bandwidth tuning parameters).
-The share of influence from RD-driven aTEs is larger if we have smaller samples than if we have larger samples---this feature makes such aggregate treatment effects potentially difficult to interpret.
-In the next subsection, we return to our extended example and illustrate that the ``local propensity score approach'' of \citet{abdulkadiroglu2017impact} puts vanishing weights on the RD-driven aTEs.
+\Cref{cor:agg} is a concerning observation for interpreting estimates of aggregate treatment effects, as many of these estimands necessarily put zero weight on the aTEs driven by the RD variation.
+In contrast, our recommended aggregation \cref{eq:maximal} avoids this feature.

+Translated to estimation, \cref{cor:agg} implies that estimators for aggregate treatment effects put \emph{vanishing} weight on the aTEs driven by RD variation, since these estimators can only take comparisons local to a cutoff.
+While in finite samples these weights can still be positive and nontrivial, these implicit weights do depend on the sample size (and on bandwidth tuning parameters); moreover, the larger these weights are (equivalently, the larger the bandwidth), the more susceptible to bias the estimator is.
+The share of influence from RD-driven aTEs is larger in smaller samples than in larger samples, which makes such aggregate treatment effects potentially difficult to interpret.
+Indeed, the vanishing weight issue affects popular estimation approaches proposed in the literature.\footnote{ \Copy{fnyata}{These issues are not unique to aggregation in the school-choice context.
+In settings---for instance studied in \citet{narita2021algorithm}---where the distribution of treatment assignment is a function of $X$, under continuity assumptions, RD-type treatment effects are identified on the boundary of sets of the form $\br{X : \P(D=1\mid X) > 0}$.
+Similarly, aggregating these effects with effects in the interior may place vanishing weight on these RD-type effects, since the boundary has zero measure.}}

+The next subsection returns to our extended example and illustrate that the regression estimator in \citet{abdulkadiroglu2017impact} puts vanishing weights on the RD-driven aTEs.
+To be sure, these estimators can be simple to implement and more efficient when treatment effects are homogeneous \citep{goldsmith2021estimating,angrist1998estimating}; motivated by these advantages of regression, we also develop a simple diagnostic for the weight put on RD-driven aTEs for linear estimators.